 - Day and evening groups will meet in the Solanus Center, where their members can easily sit at least 6 feet away from one another.

 - Hand sanitizer is available at all entrances and exits, in the chapel and in all meeting spaces.

 - We are welcoming groups for overnight retreats but the group size will be limited to no more than 25 until further notice.
 This is the maximum number of individuals that we can safely accommodate at this time.

 - For the protection of both our guests and our housekeeping staff, sleeping rooms and meeting areas will sit empty for twenty-four hours between occupants.

 - Guests who are not staying in a suite will be assigned a specific shower stall and toilet stall in a shared restroom near their sleeping room.
-Disinfecting cleaners/wipes will be available in restrooms for those guests who may feel more comfortable wiping down surfaces before touching them.
+Disinfecting cleaners/wipes will be available in restrooms for guests who feel more comfortable wiping down surfaces before touching them.

 - All meals will be served buffet style in the dining room.
 Guests will serve themselves after sanitizing their hands at the dining room entrance.
-Plastic gloves are also available for individual use.
+Plastic disposable gloves are also available for individual use.
 A food tray will be handed to each individual guest by gloved kitchen staff upon entry into the dining room.
 Drinks will be dispensed by kitchen staff.

-- The bookstore will be closed to groups until further notice.
-A staff member will be able to retrieve specific materials upon request.
+- The bookstore is open at scheduled times during hosted and sponsored programs.
+A staff member is able to retrieve specific materials for all others upon request.